-Two of them are obvious and a couple have snuck back into the mix after leaving football for a few years.
-So let's take a look at the five NCAA college football coaches who fit that criteria:
+Three of them are obvious, including Kirby Smart, who won his first national championship with Georgia in 2021, and a couple have snuck back into the mix after leaving football for a few years.
+So let's take a look at the five NCAA college football coaches who fit that criteria.

 Dabo Swinney (Clemson)

-Unless you have been living under a rock for the last few years, this is the other obvious choice.
+Unless you have been living under a rock for the last few years, this is another obvious name that's won a national title.
 Dabo Swinney has made the ACC look like child's play over the last few seasons and has national titles in 2016 and 2018 to prove it.
-In many ways, the 49-year-old is the only man who can currently hold a candle to Nick Saban.
+In many ways, the 52-year-old is the only man who can currently hold a candle to Nick Saban.

 Mack Brown (North Carolina)

 After resigning following the 2013 season, Mack Brown has returned to college football to lead the North Carolina Tar Heels back to national prominence.
-Although it was well over a decade ago, the now-67-year-old Brown has shown a coaching prowess to win big games, including the greatest college football game ever between the Texas Longhorns and USC Trojans back in 2005.
-This new task won’t be easy, but his return to the game certainly adds another big name to the list.
+Although it was well over a decade ago, the now-70-year-old Brown has shown a coaching prowess to win big games, including the greatest college football game ever between the Texas Longhorns and USC Trojans back in 2005.

 Brown has the Tar Heels competing in the ACC, but they still look like they're a step away from being a College Football Playoff contender, even with the expanded 12-team format in 2024 and beyond.